Group Meetings

 The Gravity Group at UMississippi has a regular weekly scheduled meeting throughout the year to discuss current research progress, topics of interest and new papers.
 Typically, each week, two members of the group each make a short presentation, either about their current area of research or a paper that has attracted their interest.

-For Spring semester 2025, the Group meets on Mondays at 4-5PM for a research update, both a scheduled ca. half hour presentation and room for free-form updates, and on Wednesdays at 4-5PM for a journal club.
+For Summer 2025, the Group meets on Wednesdays at 11AM-12PM for a journal club and on Fridays at 11AM-12PM for a research update, both a scheduled ca. half hour presentation and room for free-form updates.
 The schedule of speakers for this period is:

 Group Meeting Schedule(*subject to change)